 How can I stop my records getting dirty

-Storing your vinyl properly is another great way to keep the grime at bay for longer.
-When you're not playing a record keep it in a dust cover inside its sleeve and in built-for-purpose vinyl storage that's in a cool dry place and away from direct sunlight.
+Storing your vinyl properly is another way to keep the grime at bay for longer.
+When I'm not playing a record I keep it in a dust cover inside its sleeve and store it in a built-for-purpose vinyl storage unit that's in a cool dry place and away from direct sunlight.

 And this is a good tip generally: store your vinyl upright when it's not in use to prevent warping.